-Maxell Audio Wild review
+Maxell Audio Wild full review

 As well as the batteries and recording media with which it made its name, Maxell has a generally well-deserved reputation for turning out decent, affordable audio kit.

 We took a look at Maxell's Audio Wild headphones.
 One of the most noticeable characteristics of this over-the-ear set is the texture of the generous cushions, with a sleek, rubberised, matt finish.
 The electric green highlights add a bold touch that’s likely to resonate with style-conscious users out there (there are two other designs).
 The 40mm drivers deliver a solid audio experience.
 The frequency response is 20Hz-20KHz, and we were able to pick up a decent level of detail at both high and low frequencies, doing justice to our favourite tracks.
 They’re not audiophile headphones, of course; you tend to get what you pay for in the audio arena.
 But for the money we were fairly impressed.